s3nt1n3lz21/BaldursGateAI/README.md

 # Party AI Scripts For Baldurs Gate

 My own scripts for the AI in Baldurs Gate Enhanced Edition.
 I was getting annoyed at the party AI casting healing spells too late, as well as some other things, so I started looking into changing the AI and got a bit carried away with it.
 I used the software Near Infinity to edit the scripts.
 I'll take you through how you can apply these scripts to your game or even make your own.
+I'm using the enhanced edition of Baldur's Gate from steam, I can't promise this will work if you don't have all the expansions.

 # Install Near Infinity